Vonage/vivid/components/data-grid/readme.md

 #### Data API

-More formal description of these APIs found below in the section of the Grid Configuraion / Customization APIs.
+More formal description of these APIs found below in the Grid Configuration / Customization / Management section.

 There are 2 ways to supply data to grid, via the following grid component properties:
 - `items: unknown[]`
 	- simplest
 	- all data upfront
-	- suitale for small to medium amounts of data (in terms of memory occupation)
+	- suitable for small to medium amounts of data (in terms of memory occupation)
 - `dataProvider: (params: { page: number, pageSize: number }, callback: (pageItems: unknown[], totalItems?: number) => void) => void`
 	- stream of chunks, on demand
-	- should be used when memory usage concern present (from the data perspectve)
+	- should be used when memory usage concern present (from the data perspective)
 	- should be used when pulling data from the backend on the fly

 > In case of collision between those 2 (both set to something contentful), error will be printed to the console and `dataProvider` will take precedence.

-Some changes to the data, eg 'deep' change within `items` or logical conditions that `dataProvided` works with, won't trigger the refresh of the grid.
+Some changes to the data, eg 'deep' change within `items` or logical conditions that `dataProvider` works with, won't trigger the refresh of the grid.
 Use API below to refresh the data:
 - `refreshData(): void`
 	- will re-render the visible data in the grid

 ##### `items`

-Each new assignment to grid's items property will refresh the grid's content.
+Each new assignment to grid's `items` property will refresh the grid's content.

 Array manipulation (eg `grid.items.splice(0, 1)`) as well is 'deep' data mutations **wont't** trigger grid update.
 In such a cases you need to trigger data refresh on demand, via `refreshData` API.